JAlcocerT/JAlcocerT/content/blog/dev-featureflags.md

 * **Relay Proxy:** To support languages other than Go, the project provides a "Relay Proxy."
 This is a lightweight service that exposes an API for other languages to use, making it a language-agnostic solution.
 * **Advanced Capabilities:** Despite its simplicity, it supports advanced features like progressive rollouts, A/B testing, and complex targeting rules based on user attributes.
 It also allows you to export evaluation data to a variety of destinations for analysis.

-In essence, Go-Feature-Flag is a great choice for teams that want a simple, high-performance, and self-hosted feature flag solution that avoids vendor lock-in by embracing open standards.
+> Go-Feature-Flag is a great choice for teams that want a simple, high-performance, and self-hosted feature flag solution that avoids vendor lock-in by embracing open standards.